jinseobhong/typescript.reactNative.template/.github/ISSUE_TEMPLATE/implementation.md

 ---
 name: Implementation
 about: Description of to implement
-title: '[Insert kind of implement] something to implement'
+title: "[Insert kind of implement] something to implement"
-labels: 'is to do'
+labels: is to do, implementation
-assignees: 'jinseobhong'
+assignees: jinseobhong

 ---